SanjayV28/ProjectIMDb/dbt/readme.md

 - The first step is to create a DBT account [here](https://www.getdbt.com/signup/).
 - Create a service account for DBT to access the bigquery and grant viewer and BigQuery admin access to the service account.
 Now that the service account has been created we need to add and download a JSON key, go to the keys section, select "create new key".
 Select key type JSON and once you click on create it will get inmediately downloaded for you to use.
   >**Note:** Instead of using a new service account for DBT, You can also use the service account we created earlier for other services by adding viewer access to it.
-- Setup the new project
+- Set up the new project
   - Create a project and name your project
   - Set up a Database Connection - **Choose BigQuery**.
 On the setting page, Upload the json key you downloaded for the DBT service account.
 This will fill out most fields related to the development credentials.
 Scroll down to the end of the page and enter your dataset name.
      >**Note:** The dataset you'll enter under the development credentials is the one you'll use to run and build your models during development.
   - Click on test to test your connection to the Bigquery.
-- Now the connection is established, You can add your github repository by choosing managed repository and provide a name.
+- Now the connection is established, You can add your GitHub repository by choosing managed repository and provide a name.
 - Finally, we can review our project settings and make sure that everything is set.
 - You can also check out the same instructions mentioned [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/00caff1b661bcadecb82f960ee92c917362fa3c0/week_4_analytics_engineering/dbt_cloud_setup.md).